-Note: In the Block Rule List, you can edit a rule by clicking under the Edit column next to the rule you would like to edit.
-You can also delete a rule by clicking under the Delete column next to the rule you would like to delete.
+Note: In the Block Rule List, you can edit a rule by clicking with a rule the Edit column next to the rule you would like to edit.
+You can also delete a rule by clicking the Delete column next to the rule you would like to delete.